-Jason Willis enters his sixth year coaching the men's soccer team.
+Jason Willis enters his seventh year coaching the men's soccer team.

 During the 2011 campaign, Coach Willis was honored as the Turfer MASCAC Coach of the Year for helping lead the Lancers to their first conference tournament in since 2008.
 WSU also landed its first ECAC Division III Tournament berth since 2007.